rali-udem/jsRealB/README.md

     * `Constituent.js`: *Constituent* is the top class for methods shared between *Phrase*s and *Terminal*s
     * `Date.js` : utility functions for dealing with date formatting
     * `IO-json.js` : functions for dealing with the JSON input format
-    * `jsRealBclass.py` : Python classes and function to generate the JSON input format
+    * `jsRealBclass.py` : Python classes and functions to generate the JSON input format and use jsRealB from Python
     * `module-end.js` : lines to add at the end when creating a module from js files
     * `module-exports.js` : list of exported identifiers when creating a module from the js files
     * `module-start.js` : line to add at the start when creating a module from js files